Scala 3 has a new "quiet" syntax for control expressions that does not rely on

 for-expression expresses a

-The Dotty compiler can rewrite source code from old syntax and new syntax and back.
+The Dotty compiler can rewrite source code from old syntax to new syntax and back.

 When invoked with options